Rethinking life after 60

 Widening doorways

-Facilitates movement, particularly for wheelchairs or walkers.
+Facilitates circulation, particularly for power wheelchairs or rollators.

 Walkers